 Things to note:

-How to understand a users 'interaction' as a series of clicks with purpose & intention.
+How to understand a users 'interaction' as a series of steps with purpose & intention.

 The difference between the user experience on different sites, even when it's the same product or transaction

-How to break the experience into it's component parts
+How to break one experience into it's component parts

-I want to buy a nice mug for my brother because he just got a new job and I want him to have it for his office
+I want to buy a nice mug for my brother because he just became a dad.

 Find a site that sells funny mugs

 To understand what our website is doing right or wrong

 To take apart how a competitors website is doing so well

 To learn new methods for creating optimum conversion paths.